indilib/docs/drivers/properties.md

 {
     DefaultDevice::ISGetProperties(dev);

-    // This would simulate a client sending a new value using the value stored in the config file.
+    // This would simulate a client sending a new value using the value stored in the config file. loadConfig(WhatToSayTP);
-    loadConfig(true, WhatToSayTP.getName());
 }
 ```